Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Introduction

-In the present paper, we are concerned with robust multiobjective problems where the uncertainty jointly affects all objectives.
-Our paper extends the research of Ehrgott et al.~\cite{ehrgott14}, who proposed a generalization of efficiency, called \emph{robust Pareto efficiency} (or simply \emph{robust efficiency}), which is applicable to robust multiobjective optimization problems on the form of ours.
-We show that this concept arises naturally as an application of theory for set-valued optimization, see Kuroiwa~\cite{kuroiwa01} and Jahn~\cite{jahn11}.
-For other aspects of the relationship between robust multiobjective optimization and set-valued optimization, see Ide et al.~\cite{ide14b}.
+In the present paper, we are concerned with uncertain multiobjective problems where the uncertainty jointly affects all objectives.
+Our paper extends the research of~\citet{ehrgott14}, who proposed a generalization of efficiency, called \emph{robust Pareto efficiency} (or simply \emph{robust efficiency}), which is applicable to uncertain multiobjective optimization problems on the form that we consider.
+Since the publication of a preprint of the present paper~\citep{bokrantz13b}, a number of related publications has appeared: different concepts for robust efficiency are reviewed in~\citet{ide16}; optimality and duality for uncertain multiobjective problems are considered in~\citet{chuong16}; robust counterparts are derived in~\citet{wang15}; numerically tractable optimality conditions for uncertain multiobjective linear problems are given in~\citet{goberna15}; and the relation to the field of set-valued optimization are explored in~\citet{ide14} and~\citet{ide14b}.

-In their paper, Ehrgott et al.~\cite{ehrgott14} discuss how to find robust efficient solutions numerically, and give proof that two standard methods for calculation of efficient solutions to deterministic problems---the weighted sum method and the $\epsilon$-constraint method---can be used also to compute robust efficient solutions~\cite[Theorems 4.3 and 4.7]{ehrgott14}.
-None of the two methods is, however, capable of finding the full robust efficient set~\cite[Examples 4.5 and 4.9]{ehrgott14}.
-This result is in sharp contrast to the deterministic case where the weighted sum method finds all efficient solutions if the problem is convex and the $\epsilon$-constraint method finds all efficient solutions in general~\cite[Theorems 3.1.4 and 3.2.2]{miettinen99}.
-The purpose of the present paper is to gain better insight to how, and which, robust efficient solutions can be computed, both in general and as solutions to tractable (i.e., convex) optimization problems.
-Specifically, our main contributions are the following: \begin{itemize} \item We give necessary and sufficient conditions for efficiency to robust multiobjective programs.
+In their paper, \citet{ehrgott14} discuss how to find robust efficient solutions numerically, and give proof that two standard methods for calculation of efficient solutions to deterministic problems---the weighted sum method and the $\epsilon$-constraint method---can be used also to compute robust efficient solutions~\citep[Theorems 4.3 and 4.7]{ehrgott14}.
+None of the two methods is, however, capable of finding the full robust efficient set~\citep[Examples 4.5 and 4.9]{ehrgott14}.
+This result is in sharp contrast to the deterministic case where the weighted sum method finds all efficient solutions if the problem is convex and the $\epsilon$-constraint method finds all efficient solutions in general~\citep[Theorems 3.1.4 and 3.2.2]{miettinen99}.
+The purpose of the present paper is to gain better insight to how robust efficient solutions can be computed, both in general and as solutions to tractable (i.e., convex) optimization problems.
+Specifically, our main contributions are the following: \begin{itemize} \item We give necessary and sufficient conditions for robust efficiency to uncertain multiobjective programs.
 These conditions show that all robust efficient solutions can be found by minimization of strictly increasing scalarizing functions, and that all optimal solutions to strongly increasing scalarizing functions are robust efficient.